 “After realizing that it was the lighting that was causing me a headache, I did some research online after becoming pretty desperate for some relief.
 I ordered a pair, and since then they have worked great.
 I haven’t had any dizzy spells or nearly as many headaches if any.“

-In fact, in a HIT-6 headache impact study we conducted, we found that many users of Axon Optics glasses for light sensitivity have had great results using the glasses specifically when they’re under fluorescent lights.
+In fact, in a HIT-6 headache impact study we conducted, we found that 85% of Axon Optics users for light sensitivity have had great results using the glasses when they’re under fluorescent lights.
 This data is specific to Axon Optics.
 And the specialized tint we use has been shown to improve blink frequency and other functional limitations in people with light sensitivity.

 Take Frequent Breaks

 When the fluorescent lighting at work starts to bother you, put on your sunglasses and get outside for a bit.
 This will get you out of the irritating blue-heavy spectrum of light in the office into the broader spectrum of sunshine.
 And hey, you might also find yourself with a sunnier attitude when you return.

 Use Physical Barriers

 When it’s behind a “shade” or cover, fluorescent lighting is less irritating.

 In your office or cubicle, try draping some fabric or even setting up an umbrella to give you some shade.
 It might look a little strange, and your employer might have to approve it, but it can really help.
 Just make sure that what you’re doing isn’t too bothersome to the people around you.

 If it’s okay with your company dress code, a wide-brimmed hat can shade your eyes and bring some relief.
 (But it could cause a whole different problem in the form of “hat hair.”)

 Talk to your employer about adding some dimmers.
 If the lights in your office or over your desk don’t affect other people, you may have some level of control.
 Then you can add a regular lamp with an incandescent bulb if you need extra light.